SCB LEGAL

 Mediation Position Paper A document given to the mediator before the mediation begins to give them context of the case, any important information around the case and issues in dispute, in order of importance.
 May also be referred to as Mediation Briefing, Mediation Statement or Background Notes.
 Learn more about mediation here.

-Mediator An accredited professional in family law who is trained in being an impartial third party to help people who are in dispute in relation to their parenting arrangements or financial settlement (property division).
+Mediator In relation to family law, a Mediatior is an accredited professional in family law who is trained in being an impartial third party to help people who are in dispute in relation to their parenting arrangements or financial settlement (property division) reach an agreement.
+See also ‘Family Dispute Resolution Practitioner’.

 Medical Procedure Application When parents are in dispute about whether a medical procedure should be performed on a child, the parent who wishes for the child to have the procedure can apply to the Court for a Medical Procedure Order.
 They will be required to provide evidence as to why it is in the best interests of the child.
 It may be in relation to vaccinations, surgical procedures, psychological treatment or other medical procedures.